Samylay/obsidian/Project Roadmap.md

+validate the idea on reddit
+produce a working POC

 - Lock down a demo version of the vision
 - Decide on a stack to get it up and running keeping in mind that it may change
 - Develop a working demo of the calendar app with minimal features